 Your graduate program will also include a clinical practicum.
 The practicum must be a minimum of 400 clock hours of supervised clinical experience.

-Twenty-five hours of your practicum must be spent in clinical observation, and 375 hours must be spent in direct client/patient contact.
+Twenty-five hours of your practicum must be spent in guided clinical observation, and 375 hours must be spent in direct client/patient contact.

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program